fineanmol/plant-tree/README.md

-🌵 Updated on Fri, 24 Jan 2025 11:49:00 GMT
+🍀 Updated on Fri, 24 Jan 2025 12:15:22 GMT

-> "Any fool can write code that a computer can understand."
+> "First, solve the problem.
+Then, write the code."